 Global poverty facts

-– According to the World Bank, 385 children around the world live in poverty
+– According to the World Bank, 385 million children around the world live in poverty

 – Every year, 3.1 million children die (8,500 children per day) due to poor nutrition